 Elan created a situation like this between his puppet Banjo the Clown and another puppet Giggles the evil Clown god of slapstick.
 Since deities are powered by belief, the two of them are actually gods now that an entire orc tribe worships Giggles and Banjo is his equally powerful rival.
-The orc high priest of Giggles liked Elan's suggestion that the two were brothers.
+Elan liked the orc high priest of Giggles' suggestion that the two were brothers.

 Nale is confused when he finds out that Roy and Julia Greenhilt actually get along.
 He thinks this trope is normal.
 And so does his girlfriend.